Armans3838/MLTesting/readme.md

 movement of the frame, a pattern is identified and formed from the training dataset.
 The model then utilizes that pattern during testing and becomes the basis of the model.

+### Key Terms
+**Transfer Learning**: The process of taking a pre-trained model and using it as the basis for a new model.
+**Neural Network Layers and Neurons**: Neural network layers are the building blocks of a neural network.
+They are responsible for processing and transforming the input data as it flows through the network.
+Each layer consists of a set of interconnected nodes, called neurons, which perform computations on the input data.
+**Epoch**: The number of times we run our model on the training data.
+The more epochs we run, the more our model learns, but too many epochs can result in overfitting.
+**Loss**: A value that represents how well our model is performing.
+The lower the loss, the better our model is performing.

 ## Example
 Cover white blood cell project!